OSAP - Ontario Student Assistance Program

 Returning OSAP students: Students who have completed at least one year of a program and are continuing in the next year of the same program are able to apply online in early March of each year.
 Provided that you have not changed your marital status or college, this is the easiest way to apply.
 Submit your completed booklet application directly to the Financial Assistance Office.
 Renewal applications are done on the web.

 How do I check the status of my application?
 Your online application will take approximately 3-4 weeks.
 You can check the status of your OSAP assessment online on the OSAP website.
 Alternatively, you can check through the automated voice response system at 1-866-330-3331.

 When will I receive my OSAP?
-Once all the necessary documents have been submitted, MSFAA is processed, Financial Assistance Office confirms your enrolment, your OSAP funding will be released.
-Please note the paper Loan Certificate will no longer exist starting from September 2012.
+Your OSAP funding will be released once all your documents have been submitted, your MSFAA has been processed, and the Financial Assistance Office confirms your enrolment at the beginning of the study period.
+George Brown College recommends that you allow OSAP to submit fees directly to the school on your behalf.
 If you elect to have the funds electronically transferred directly to your bank account, you will be responsible for paying your tuition and fees.

 The Ministry will release your funds in two installments once the college confirms your enrolment.
 If you are a full time student, you will receive 60% of your funding in September and the remaining 40% in January.
 To find out more information on how it is granted and when, please log in and check your status on the OSAP website.

 If you choose the option to have OSAP pay fees, then some of your OSAP funding will be sent directly to the college for fee payment.
 You must sign the MSFAA and supply the documents necessary at a participating post office before the electronic funds can be transferred.